wyy0607/Shopee_Fashion_Recommender/README.md

 │   ├── Dockerfile.run                <- Dockerfile for building image to execute run.py
 │   ├── Dockerfile.test               <- Dockerfile for building image to run unit tests
 │
-├── figures/                          <- Generated graphics and figures to be used in reporting, documentation, etc │
+├── figures/                          <- Generated graphics and figures to be used in reporting, documentation, etc.
+│
 ├── models/                           <- Trained model objects (TMOs) that ** do not sync** , model predictions, and/or model summaries
 │